sharduul/chalk/_posts/2017-3-20-angularjs-directive-life-cycle.md

 ---
 layout: post
 title: "What is Directive's life-cycle in AngularJS"
 description: "Let's understand Compile, Pre-link, Post-link and Controller functions in AngularJS directives.
-Directive lifehooks.
+AngularJS Directive lifehooks.
 This article explains importance of each function and when to use which function in AngularJS directives."
 tags: [angularjs, the-what-series]
 og_image: "posts/directive.jpg"
 ---